 But, that’s not quite how the scene played out in “The Maiden Tribute of Modern Babylon.”
 As with many tabloid journalists who followed him, Stead chose to embellish the story.
 Here’s how it appeared in The Pall Mall Gazette:

 “All was quiet and still.
 A few moments later the door opened and the purchaser entered.
 There was a brief silence and then a wild and piteous cry―not a loud shriek but a helpless startled scream like the bleat of a frightened lamb.”

 Eliza was taken from the brothel by the Salvation Army unharmed.
 She was well looked after and had a fairly conventional life thereafter with marriage and children.

-Stead had a genuine disgust of the child sex trade.
+Stead had a genuine disgust for the child sex trade.
 He was revolted by the notion of wealthy men deflowering youngsters made vulnerable by their poverty.
-And, it was only wealthy men who could afford the tariff.
+And it was only wealthy men who could afford the tariff.
 The purchase of Eliza Armstrong was part of his campaign to get the age of consent raised from 13 to 16.